-American Honors (AH) is a selective honors program offered in partnership with Community College (currently hosted at Community College of Philadelphia, Kilgore College, Jackson College, Pierce College, Community College of Spokane, Ivy Tech Community College, Mercer County Community College, and Union County College).
+American Honors (AH) is a selective honors program offered in partnership with Community College (currently hosted at Community College of Philadelphia and the Community College of Spokane).

 - AH helps enhance transfer opportunities for community college students by providing transfer pathways to top universities.

-- AH offers students honors-level courses and personalized advising and support for transfer into a top university.
+- AH offers students honors-level courses, personalized advising, and support for transfer into a top university.

 - Our partnership includes working with them to identify courses and develop specific academic pathways from the campuses, so that students maximize transfer credit and are on the path to completing their BA/BS in two years.